How to Become a Real Estate Agent – Step by Step Guide

 In addition to managing rental properties, letting agents also manage landlords, tenants, tenancies, and other issues.

-In the UK, there are no particular educational requirements or licences needed to work as an estate agent.
+In the UK, no particular educational requirements or licences are needed to work as an estate agent.
 Some businesses may require that their agents have a specific level of GCSEs (or equivalent), while others may only hire those with graduate degrees.

 Real Estate License Exam – Math Course Online

 - Accredited Courses